-On January 31, 2020, the United Kingdom (UK) left the E.U., commonly referred to as "Brexit," which began a transition period during which the E.U. and the UK will negotiate and agree on the nature of their future relationship.
-On December 24, 2020, the European Union and the United Kingdom reached an agreement in principle on the terms of certain agreements and declarations governing the ongoing relationship between the European Union and the United Kingdom, including the European Union-United Kingdom Trade and Cooperation Agreement (the "TCA").
-The TCA is limited in its scope primarily to the trade of goods, transport, energy links and fishing; in particular the TCA does not make any meaningful provision for the financial services sector.
+Uncertainties surrounding the sovereign debt of a number of European Union (E.U.) countries and the viability of the E.U. have disrupted and may in the future disrupt markets in the United States and around the world.
+If one or more countries leave the E.U. or the E.U. dissolves, the world's securities markets likely will be significantly disrupted.
+On January 31, 2020, the United Kingdom (UK) left the E.U., commonly referred to as "Brexit," and the UK ceased to be a member of the EU.
+Following a transition period during which the EU and the UK Government engaged in a series of negotiations regarding the terms of the UK's future relationship with the EU, the EU and UK Government signed an agreement on December 30, 2020 regarding the economic relationship between the UK and the EU.
 This agreement became effective on a provisional basis on January 1, 2021 and formally entered into force on May 1, 2021.
 While the full impact of Brexit is unknown, Brexit has already resulted in volatility in European and global markets.
 Further, despite the influence of the lockdowns, and the economic bounce back, Brexit has had a material impact on the UK's economy.
 Additionally, trade between the UK and the E.U. did not benefit from the global rebound in trade in 2021, and remained at the very low levels experienced at the start of the coronavirus (COVID-19) pandemic in 2020, highlighting Brexit's potential long-term effects on the UK economy.
 For these reasons, Brexit could have materially adverse consequences on the Fund, the Investment Funds, and the performance of their investments or investment strategies and Investment Managers' ability to source, identify and invest in a sufficient number of opportunities to permit the Fund to sufficiently diversify its portfolio or to otherwise fulfill its investment objectives.
 Political events, including the possibility of expropriation or nationalization in Europe, uncertainties surrounding the sovereign debt of a number of E.U. countries as well as the viability of the E.U. and the Euro may also cause market disruption.
 As a result, the potential return on an investment in the Fund could be materially adversely affected.